 7. AESTHETIC AWARENESS

-Aesthetic awareness encourages individual to develop intellectual and emotional responses to nature or human creativity.
+Aesthetic awareness encourages individuals to develop intellectual and emotional responses to nature or human creativity.
 An aesthetically aware person can:

 - Understand the historical, social, political, environmental or gendered contexts of specific created works.